These Photos are courtesy of Underthissun, copyright Halaqah Photobase, Photography Owen 'Alik Shahadah & Betelihem Zelealem

 ZAGHAWA

 The Zaghawa are scattered throughout the African countries of Sudan, Chad and Niger.
-Also called the Beri, the Sudanese Zaghawa are a semi-nomadic tribe that is found living primarily along the border between Sudan and Chad.
+Also called the Beri, the Sudanese Zaghawa are a semi-nomadic Ethnicity that is found living primarily along the border between Sudan and Chad.
 Numbering approximately 171,000, they are a camel and cattle herding group who also engage in a fair amount of agriculture.

 The Zaghawa are an ancient society that dates back to the seventh century.
 During that time, they had their own kingdom ruled by chieftans and divided into strict social classes and family clans.
 The various clusters of Zaghawa tribes are still divided into clans, yet the development of the nations of Sudan, Chad and Niger has weakened the chiefs and the overall Zaghawa social system.